TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 3/Acts 3.26.md

 ---

-Unto you first God, having raised up his Servant, sent him to bless you, in turning away every one of you from your iniquities.
+God, having raised up his servant, Jesus, sent him to you first, to bless you, in turning away everyone of you from your wickedness."